GeorgeDaoud3/SOFE3980U-Lab2/README.md

     cd BinaryCalculatorWebapp
     ```
 ## Adding the Spring Boot framework
 The project will be updated to use the [Spring-Boot](https://spring.io/projects/spring-boot) framework instead of the default framework.
 Thus, both **index.jsp** and **web.xml** will not be functional anymore.
-In this section, The web application is set up.
-While in the next section, the framework will be investigated to understand how the web application works.
+In this section, the web application will be set up.
+In the next section, we will go through the code to understand how the web application works.
 *	Create the following folder and subfolder **java** and **java/com.ontariotechu.sofe3980U** within **src/main/** folder.
 *	Copy the two files named **HelloController.java** and **Application.java** from the GitHub repository to the path **src/main/java/com.ontariotechu.sofe3980U** in your project.
 *	Create a folder named **templates** within **src/main/resources/** folder in your project folder and copy the file named **hello.html** from the GitHub repository to the path **src/main/java/sources/templates** in the project.